|Number of Traditional Undergraduates||504|

 address issues of social concern:

-Students for Life and the College Republicans are two groups that are meant to attract students who want to try and make a change to the social status-quo of the country.
+Students for Life and the Political Action League are two groups that are meant to attract students who want to try and make a change to the social status-quo of the country.

 address particular academic interests: